Convosable/boredom-activities/README.md

 ## Usage

-Search: outdoors
+Search: eductation
+Select number from a dropdown menu  with the amount of activities to search.

-Returns a list of activiies that are classified as outdoor activiies - ex) hiking, rollerblading, etc.
+Returns a list of activiies that are classified as education activiies - ex) learn a new coding language, read a book, etc.

 Search: social

+Select number from a dropdown menu  with the amount of activities to search.
 Returns a list of activiies that are classified as social activiies - ex) hang out with friends at the beach, grab a drink with a friend, etc.